anasrar/NihLink-Safelink-Template-Blogger/README.md

       page: "p/page.html", // url safelink page / safelink article
       output: "#output", // place the output link, use the id attribute
       fixednavbar: true, // please change to true / false if you want the Navbar to float
+      countdown: true, // please change to true / false if you want safelink page with countdown
+      timedown: 10, // countdown start
       lang: {
         urlempty: "URL can not be empty",
         convertsuccess: "Convert URL success, copy url on box below",